-We don’t want any of our employees to feel unclear on where they stand, should they find themselves in need of improving their performance.
-So below are the steps take at Basecamp when your manager identifies a problem with your performance that must be addressed with a performance improvement plan (PIP).
+Below are the steps your manager will take at Basecamp when they identify a problem with your performance that must be addressed with a performance improvement plan (PIP).

 Identify and Document